Excessive sweating in elderly female: GP Guide

 Online doctor medical advice for excessive sweating in an elderly woman

 Telehealth is a great option-especially if the issue feels too minor to bring up at a clinic or too personal to mention face-to-face.
 You can describe your symptoms, get a prescription if the doctor or medical practitioner deems it appropriate, or even get referred to a specialist.
 Just make sure you're using a trusted service with registered health practitioners.
 Excessive sweating isn’t something you just have to accept as part of aging.
 If it’s interfering with your comfort, your sleep, or your confidence, you should look into it further.
 Whether it’s medical, hormonal, or simply your body’s unique wiring, you’re not stuck with it.
 There are ways to feel better and you don’t have to go through it alone.
 Start by talking to your doctor or medical practitioner, or even just a friend.
-Sometimes the hardest part is bringing it up.How can Hola Health help with excessive sweating in the elderly woman?
+Sometimes the hardest part is bringing it up.How Hola Health may be able to help

 Providing consult for